-- Use as a raw source of public water supply; and - Propagation and preservation of desirable species, including threatened and endangered species.
+- Primary and secondary recreation; and - > Propagation and preservation of desirable species, including threatened and endangered species.

 CWA section 303(d) requires the Commonwealth of Puerto Rico to develop a list of impaired waters, establish priority rankings for waters on the list, and develop TMDLs for those waters.
 The receiving water has been determined to have water quality impairments for one or more of the designated uses as determined by section 303(d) of the CWA.
+Total maximum daily load (TMDL) has been developed and approved by EPA for Fecal Coliforms.